 Smoking: Preheat the smoker to 225 Degrees F. Place a probe in the center of the thickest part of the tenderloin and smoke for about 90 minutes or until you reach an internal temp of 130 degrees F.

 Searing: Once the tenderloin reaches an internal temperature of 130 degrees F. pull the meat off to rest and raise the temp of the pellet grill to 400 for direct grilling.
 If you have a gas grill or another grill that can get up to a higher temp go ahead and have that lit and ready to sear.
 Sear the tenderloin on all sides giving the meat a quarter turn each time just long enough to develop a nice crust on all sides.

 Resting: Once the beef is seared you only need to let it rest for about 10 minutes before slicing on a cutting board.

-Serving: I always like to sprinkle a nice coarse finishing salt over the filet to bring out that savory flavor.
+Serving: I always like to sprinkle a pinch of nice coarse finishing salt over the filet to bring out that savory flavor.
 Kosher salt is fine as well if you have that on hand.